ValyrianTech/HexGlobe/design_document.md

 - Implemented click navigation between hexagons
 - Added grid endpoint to return a 2D grid of H3 indexes centered around a specified tile
 - Updated frontend to use the grid endpoint for accurate hexagon positioning
+- Added neighbor_ids to tile data, ordered in a consistent clockwise manner
+- Added resolution_ids to tile data, mapping resolution levels to corresponding H3 indexes
+- Added API endpoint for retrieving resolution IDs for a tile

 ### 6.2 In Progress
-- Enhancing error handling for API failures
+- Enhancing frontend to utilize the ordered neighbor_ids for more intuitive navigation
-- Improving debug information display
-- Adding visual feedback for API operations
+- Implementing UI for displaying and navigating between different resolution levels

-### 6.3 Next Steps
+### 6.3 Future Enhancements
-- Implement WebSocket for real-time updates
+- WebSocket integration for real-time updates
+- Map data integration within hexagons
-- Add user authentication and authorization
+- User authentication and authorization
-- Enhance visualization with map data integration
-- Implement custom content editors for tiles
+- Custom content editors for tiles
+- Mobile-responsive design
+- Performance optimizations for large grids
+- Advanced visualization options

 ## 7. Technology Stack